Vtg Stencils US No. 4

 The Vtg Stencil fonts from astype are based on real-world stencils from several countries.

-The US No. 4 design was drawn from a antique US-American stencil wheel plate made by New York Stencil Works.
-This revolving stencil-plate was invented by Eugene L. Tarbox and patented in 1868.
+The US No. 4 design was drawn from a antique US-American stencil wheel plate or circular disc, made by New York Stencil Works.

 New York Stencil Works manufactured lots of parts for typewriter companies like Smith Premier, Yost, Columbia, National, Williams, and many others.